VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCHEOCorrespondenceTable.en.md

-# VKC / HEO Correspondence Chart
+# VKC / HEO Correspondence Table

 The VketCloudSDK includes the following types of components: